Ponnaiyar River

-The South Pennar River (also known as Dakshina Painakini in Kannada and Thenpennai or Ponnaiyar or Pennaiyar in Tamil) is a river in India.
+The South Pennar River (also known as Dakshina Pinakini in Kannada and Thenpennai or Ponnaiyar or Pennaiyar in Tamil) is a river in India.
 It is the second longest river in Tamil Nadu, with a length of 497 km, after the Kaveri.
 Chandapura, Anekal, Hosur, Bagalur and Chengam are the major industrial settlements on its banks.
 The river is severely polluted by industrial waste as it flows through major industrial areas in the eastern suburbs of Bangalore and the industrial parks of Hosur and Chengam.

 The river originates in the Nandi Hills in the Chikkaballapura district of Karnataka and flows through Tamil Nadu before emptying into the Bay of Bengal.
 It has a catchment area of 1424 mi2 located in Karnataka and Tamil Nadu states.
 The small Kelavarapalli and Krishnagiri Dams were built across this river near Hosur and Krishnagiri.
 The largest dam on this river, Sathanur Dam with 7.3 Tmcft Gross Capacity is near Tiruvannamalai.
 The Moongilthuraipattu Sugar Factory is also situated on the bank of river.

 The river is dry most of the year.
 Water flows during the monsoon season when it is fed by the south-west monsoon in the catchment area and the northeast monsoon in Tamil Nadu.
 This water flow raises the water table throughout the river basin and feeds numerous reservoirs/tanks.

 The old river Dakshina Pinakini no longer exists.
 A substantial part of Bangalore's sewage enters this river via Bellandur and Varthur Lakes and other channels.